AzureIoTGBB/iot-edge-offline-dashboarding/docs/dashboarding-sample.md

 Different stakeholders will then make use of that platform to cater their own needs e.g planning department doing global planning or engineers monitoring and fine-tuning production phases.

 Operators and users that are responsible for monitoring of operations are at the top of industrial IoT stakeholders list.
 They are usually responsible for well-being of operations and processes and need to have access to information in real-time.
 On the other hand, we also know that means of communication (infrastructure) is less than perfect in many manufacturing facilities.
 Although, we can provide real time access in the industrial IoT platform, what would happen if communications to cloud is cut-off?
-In terms of data reliability, Azure IoT Edge ensures data is accumulated when communications to cloud is broken and sent to the industrial IoT platform when facility is restored.
+In terms of data reliability, Azure IoT Edge ensures data is accumulated when communications to cloud is broken and sent to the industrial IoT platform when communication to the facility is restored.
 But how can users access real time information in the meanwhile?

 There are two major points this sample implementation addresses: